-When sound became portable with the Walkman in the early eighties, the subscription-only Tellus Audio Cassette Magazine begins to feature New York City’s expansive Downtown art scene on tape.
-41-minute mix with Gretchen Bender, Jonathan Borofsky, Live Skull, Marjorie Van Halteren, and others.
+When sound became portable with the Walkman in the early Eighties, the subscription-only Tellus Audio Cassette Magazine began to feature New York City’s expansive Downtown art scene on tape.
+41-minute mix with Gretchen Bender, Jonathan Borofsky, Live Skull, Marjorie Van Halteren and others.

 Love for Sound – Engineered Reggae (1979-87)

-In the eighties, old and new styles alike get developed in Jamaica.
-Ragga evolves and electronic production tools enter the studios, helping to establish the digital dancehall era.
-37 minutes with Bunny Lie Lie, Charlie Chaplin, Don Carlos, Johnny Clarke, and others.
+In the 1980s, both old and new styles developed in Jamaica.
+Ragga evolved and electronic production tools found their way into studios, contributing to the establishment of the digital dancehall era.
+37 minutes with Bunny Lie Lie, Charlie Chaplin, Don Carlos, Johnny Clarke and others.

 Round World – Twisted Musical Traditions (1967-94)